If you’ve decided to use WordPress to power your website, you’ll likely need some help staying on top of everything. Picture the scene:

 3. Support from the premium theme or plugins you’re using

-If you’re using a premium WordPress theme or plugin, you might be able to get some WordPress help from the developers.
-However, the team will likely only be able to resolve very specific problems related to their product(s) rather than general WordPress issues.
+If you’re using a premium WordPress theme or plugin, you might be able to get some WordPress help from the developers – though this will often depend on the pricing tier you’re on.
+However, the team will likely only be able to resolve very specific problems related to their product(s) rather than general WordPress errors.

-For example, if you’re using a premium WordPress theme or page builder (like Elementor) and aren’t sure why your website is slow, there’s only so much the theme developers can do to help you out.
+For example, if you’re using a premium WordPress theme or page builder (like Elementor) and aren’t sure why your website is slow, there’s only so much the theme developers can do to help you to get it to speed up.
 For this, you’d need professionals to perform a speed assessment for your WordPress website and develop an action plan.

-The theme developers can, however, help you out if you need help customizing the look and feel of your website’s front-end and figuring out where to insert custom CSS code.
+The theme developers will, however, have the know-how to help you to customize the look and feel of your website’s front end and figure out where to insert custom CSS code.
 You will need to write the code yourself, though.

-Similarly, if you’re using premium plugins, the WordPress developers can help you figure out why their plugin isn’t working on your site as it should or how to set up a widget.
+Similarly, if you’re using premium plugins, the WordPress developers can help you figure out why their plugin isn’t working on your site as it should or how to set up a widget in your site’s header or sidebar.
 For example, they might recommend making sure you’re using the latest PHP version, but they can’t go into your hosting server and site to check it for you.

 Depending on your needs, it might make more sense to work with a professional WordPress support and development agency, like Valet, that’s an extension of your own team.
 This way, you’ll get timely replies and be able to resolve issues faster, no matter the trouble.
 Plus, you can even ask them to write up some custom CSS for you!